hyperledger-labs/orion-server/docs/getting-started/queries/curl/provenance.md

 ---
 # Provenance queries
 The provenance API gives the user access to the following Orion data:

-- The history of values for a given key, in different views and directions,
+- The history of values for a given key, in different views and directions
-- Information about which users accessed or modified a specific piece of data,
+- Information about which users accessed or modified a specific piece of data
-- Information, including history, about the data items accessed by a given user,
+- Information, including history, about the data items accessed by a given user
-- A history of user transactions.
+- A history of user transactions

 Usually, provenance queries are used to investigate changes of some values over the time.
-For example, by sending `GET /provenance/data/history/{dbname}/{key}` we can follow changes of `key` over time.
+For example, by sending `GET /provenance/data/history/{dbname}/{key}`, we can follow changes of `key` over time.
-As mentioned above, Orion supports multiple types of provenance queries and here is a base list of them:
+As mentioned above, Orion supports multiple types of provenance queries.
+Here is a base list of them:

-Query to get changes of values for a given key over time, supports multiple options, like directions, etc. Examples of this query, including input and output format, can be found [here], [here] and [here].
+- A query to get changes of values for a given key over time -  supports multiple options, like directions, etc. Examples of this query, including input and output format, can be found [here], [here], and [here].
 ```http request
 GET /provenance/data/history/{dbname}/{key}
 ```
-Two queries that provide information about users who accessed or modified a specific piece of data.
-The example of data readers query is [here] and the example of data writers query [here].
+- Two queries that provide information about users who accessed or modified a specific piece of data.
+The example of the data readers query is [here] and the example of the data writers query is [here].
 ```http request
 GET /provenance/data/readers/{dbname}/{key}
 ```
 ```http request
 GET /provenance/data/writers/{dbname}/{key}
 ```
-Three queries for data items accessed by a given user.
+- Three queries for data items accessed by a given user.
 Examples are [here] and [here].
 ```http request
 GET /provenance/data/read/{userId}
 ```